USDA-ARS-NWRC/smrf/docs/user_guide/input_data.rst

 ID_N        641751   4846381  2310
 ==========  ======   =======  =========

-Example data files can be found for WY 2009 for the Boise River Basin in ``test_data/stationData``.
+Example data files can be found in the ``tests`` directory for RME.

 MySQL Database